Canucks–Flames rivalry: History

-These two teams met again during the first round of the 2004 postseason, and, just like in 1989 and 1994, the series-winning goal was scored in overtime in game seven, this time by Calgary's Martin Gelinas (who incidentally was a member of the 1994 Canucks team that reached the Stanley Cup Finals).
-The Flames advanced to the Stanley Cup Finals, becoming the first Canadian team to reach that far since the 1994 Canucks.
+These two teams met again during the first round of the 2004 postseason, and, just like in 1989 and 1994, the series-winning goal was scored in overtime in game seven, this time by Calgary's Martin Gelinas (who incidentally was a member of the 1994 Canucks team that reached the Stanley Cup Final).
+The Flames advanced to the Stanley Cup Final, becoming the first Canadian team to reach that far since the 1994 Canucks.
 However, unlike 1989, but alike Vancouver in 1994 by the New York Rangers, they were defeated by the Lightning in seven games.

-The subsequent trade by Vancouver for netminder Roberto Luongo in June 2006 gave the Canucks a capable opponent to Calgary's Miikka Kiprusoff, who had already established himself as one of the top goalies in the NHL.
-Players from both teams bring out their best when they play against each other, resulting in games of high entertainment value.
-In addition to the duel between Luongo and Kiprusoff, matchups between former Vancouver defenceman Willie Mitchell and Flames captain Jarome Iginla were also noteworthy.

 The two teams reignited the rivalry on January 18, 2014 at Rogers Arena when the game started with a line brawl after the opening faceoff.
 Flames coach Bob Hartley started his fourth line that included tough guys Brian McGrattan and Kevin Westgarth.
 Interpreting it as a danger to his usual first line, Canucks coach John Tortorella sent his own fourth line onto the ice in response.
 As soon as the puck dropped, all ten skaters on the ice paired up and began fighting.
-It lasted several minutes before the referees got it under control with 8 players being ejected including Canucks forward Kellan Lain who was playing in his first NHL game.
+It lasted several minutes before the referees got it under control with eight players being ejected including Canucks forward Kellan Lain who was playing in his first NHL game.
 While the players fought, Tortorella and Hartley had a heated verbal exchange across the benches.
 During the first intermission, Tortorella angrily confronted the Flames in the hallway and continued to berate them as they went to their dressing room before players and staff from both teams broke it up.
 The Canucks would end up winning the game 3–2 in a shootout.
 Tortorella was ultimately suspended for 15 days following the incident due to his actions.

 In 2015, the two teams met in the playoffs for the first time since 2004.
-Game 2 of this series saw multiple fights break out with 1:17 left in the third period resulting in a total of 132 penalty minutes.
-Deryk Engelland of the Flames was given the instigation penalty as well as 3 game misconducts, however the League retracted the penalty and instead fined Bob Hartley $50,000 for instigating the fight.
+Game two of this series saw multiple fights break out with 1:17 left in the third period resulting in a total of 132 penalty minutes.
+Deryk Engelland of the Flames was given the instigation penalty as well as three game misconducts.
+However, the League retracted the penalty and instead fined Bob Hartley $50,000 for instigating the fight.
 The Canucks would win the game 4–1, but it was the Flames who came out victorious in the series, winning in six games.